Florida Atlantic vs. Middle Tennessee NCAA Football Odds, Plays and Insights | November 27, 2021

 - In Middle Tennessee's 11 games this year, it has four wins against the spread.

-- The Blue Raiders have covered the spread once this season when underdogs by 3.5 points or more (in five chances).
+- This year, the Blue Raiders have just one ATS win in five games as an underdog of 3.5 points or more.

-- Middle Tennessee's games this year have gone over the point total four times in 10 opportunities (40%).
+- Middle Tennessee's games this year have gone over the total in four out of 10 opportunities (40%).

-- Middle Tennessee is 2-1-1 against the spread and 2-2 overall when the team churns out over 413.4 yards.
+- Middle Tennessee is 2-1-1 against the spread and 2-2 overall when the team picks up more than 413.4 yards.

-- The Blue Raiders have turned the ball over 20 times this season, one more turnover than the Owls have forced (19).
+- The Blue Raiders have turned the ball over one more time (20 total) than the Owls have forced a turnover (19) this season.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.